niosh-mining/hazardrecognitionwebsite/README.md

 4. Click the "editor" button and follow directions to define a polygon hotspot.
 5. When the hotspot is complete, click back and view the xml it generated.
 6. Note the coords for the hotspot in the bottom of the xml and use them to define a new hazard in HazardChallenges.cs.

+## Terms of Use

+NIOSH github projects follow the [CDC privacy policy](https://www.cdc.gov/Other/privacy.html) and [other policies](https://www.cdc.gov/Other/policies.html) where applicable.

+## Disclaimer

+This NIOSH-developed software is provided "AS IS" without warranty of any kind including express or implied warranties of merchantability or fitness for a particular purpose.
+By acceptance and use of this software, which is conveyed to the user without consideration by NIOSH, the user expressly waives any and all claims for damage and/or suits for personal injury or property damage resulting from any direct, indirect, incidental, special or consequential damages, or damages for loss of profits, revenue, data or property use, incurred by you or any third party, whether in an action in contract or tort, arising from your access to, or use of, this software in whole or in part.

+No further development or upgrades for this software is planned.
+Any questions concerning this product can be directed to the NIOSH Mining Program via email at mining@cdc.gov.